rinogrego/rinogrego/README.md

 My name is Rino, a mathematics student who love to learn about technology.

-I have deep interests in data-related fields, specifically data science, machine learning, and data analytics.
+I have deep interests in data-related fields, especially data science, machine learning, and data analytics.
 I also know a bit about web development because of my curiosity and desire to learn about technology, with preference on the backend side.
 I mainly used Python due to its readability and wide range of applications that intersect with my interests.

 <!-- ## Fields of Interest